metno/weamyl-metcap/README.md

 directory and its subdirectories must also be deleted for a complete removal of METCAP API.

-### CAUTION: These command will remove ALL Docker resources including containers not related to METCAP
+### CAUTION: These commands will remove ALL Docker resources including containers not related to METCAP

 The following commands are provided as examples only.
 Use them with caution.